Technical & Operations Conference: Human Factors at the Speed of Change

 5:00 - 7:00 pm Trade Show and Reception

-8:30 am The road to self care–mental health, fatigue, and driving, Lisa Kons, Minnesota Safety Council
+8:30 am The road to self-care: Mental health, fatigue, and driving, Lisa Kons, Minnesota Safety Council

 Our emotions affect the way we drive.
 When experiencing strong emotional agitation, increases the likelihood of being involved in a crash.
 This session will review how sleep and taking time for your mental health can help keep you and your employees safe on the road.